 As a mom of two young kids, I am constantly amazed by the numerous (and sometimes daunting) opportunities I have each day to teach them.
 Some are big milestones – my daughter is learning how to read – and others are small (but important!) lessons like how to share.
 My toddler son is slowly, but surely, getting the hang of that one.
 What I’ve learned about teaching kids how to eat well is that it’s both about what they see (what we eat, how do we eat) and what we say (“carrots help make you grow”).
 I’m so happy my daughter knows that fruits and veggies play a key role to help her grow strong, give her good energy and prevent her from getting sick.

 Like so many parents, I want my kids to develop sensible eating habits, and understand how eating well leads to a healthy life.
-It’s hard to get kids to eat good food while at the same time making sure there’s enough healthy options in the house to pack into a lunch, and engaging and teaching them throughout the process.
+It’s hard to get kids to eat good food while at the same time making sure there are enough healthy options in the house to pack into a lunch, and engaging and teaching them throughout the process.
 It’s not easy.
 I’m constantly astounded and saddened by the staggering statistics that tell us how access to fruits and vegetables is difficult for so many Americans.
 And how 1 in 5 kids struggles with hunger.
 And that the summer months are especially hard for kids since school is out and for millions, there’s no guaranteed lunch each day.

 Even in my home state of California, the leading produce-growing state in the country, over one-third of adults report that they seldom, never, or only sometimes can find a variety of good quality, affordable fresh fruits and vegetables that they want in their neighborhood (according to Let’s Get Healthy California).
 If those people are parents, think about how hard it is for them to teach their kids how to eat healthy foods.